-2024 State of Security Report from HID: Mobile IDs, MFA and Sustainability Emerge as Top Trends
+2024 State Of Security Report From HID: Mobile Ids, MFA And Sustainability Emerge As Top Trends

 Given the widespread use of mobile devices, momentum continues to build around their use in support of identity.
 Within the next five years, surveyed end users state that nearly 80% of organizations will deploy mobile IDs.
 Industry partners are even more optimistic in their outlook, stating that 94% of their customers will have deployed mobile IDs.

-2. Multi-Factor Authentication is widespread, despite slow but growing implementation of Zero Trust
+Multi-factor authentication is widespread, despite the slow but growing implementation of Zero Trust

 More than 83% of end users respondents said their organization currently uses Multi-Factor Authentication (MFA), mainly due to the vulnerabilities of passwords.
 For many, this represents the first step on the longer journey toward Zero Trust, an approach to security that calls for organizations to maintain strict access controls and to never trust, always verify anyone – internal or external – by default.
 Zero Trust has been implemented in 16% of organizations with over 100,000 employees and 14% in those with up to 10,000 employees, according to the survey.